Frequently asked questions about pardons

-1. A Simple Pardon is a statement of official forgiveness.
-While it does not expunge (remove the conviction from) the record, it often serves as a means for the petitioner to advance in employment, education, and self-esteem.
-Evidence of good citizenship is required, as are favorable recommendations from the officials involved in the case and from the Virginia Parole Board.
-Click here to get more information about Simple Pardons.
+A simple pardon is a statement of official forgiveness.
+While it does not remove the conviction from the record, it often serves as a means for the petitioner to advance in employment, education, and self-esteem.
+If a simple pardon is granted, a notation will be added to the criminal record showing the word “pardon” next to the conviction.

 Please direct all questions to:

 Post Office Box 2454

 Richmond, Virginia 23218-2454

 ** For the most prompt response, please contact the pardons staff via email **